amiralhafiz/Router-Manager/README.md

 3. On first run, the app scans your local network and auto-detects your router’s IP.
 4. The router IP is saved for future launches.
 5. Tap **Access** to open the WebView.
+6. Open the menu and tap **Run Test** to measure your network speed.
-6. Use the **Off** button to reset the saved address and re-trigger detection.
+7. Use the **Off** button to reset the saved address and re-trigger detection.

 ---